ddceruti/csp-exercises/README.md

 ## Description

-This repository contains three exercises for the lecture "Concentrating Solar Power Plants" at TU Munich to learn about CSP interactively.
+This repository contains five exercises for the lecture "Concentrating Solar Power Plants" at TU Munich to learn about CSP interactively.
 The exercises are interactive and will be corrected in the exercise sessions.

 ### Exercise 1: Weather Data

-Getting started, dealing with weather data and the obtaining the renewable energy resources for CSP.
+Getting started, dealing with weather data and the obtaining the renewable energy potentials for CSP.

 To download weather locations globally: